Sea Lion Irving Rescued on a San Francisco Street

 - Malnutrition

 California sea lion Irving was stranded in San Francisco.
-Thanks to our partners and people like you, he was rescued and brought to our hospital.
-Irving is now receiving expert medical care needed to recover.
+Thanks to our partners and people like you, he was rescued and brought to our hospital, where he received expert medical care needed for a second chance at life.

 We are grateful for the dedication and support of our partners and people like you that allowed this young animal to be rescued in the wee hours of the morning, giving Irving a second chance.

-Irving is Now Receiving the Best Possible Care
+Giving Irving the Best Possible Care

 “We are hopeful that in the coming weeks with continued specialized care that this pup starts to make positive strides toward recovery and release,” said Lauren Campbell, Animal Husbandry Manager at the Center.